Skip to main content

 }

-As far as JSpecify is concerned, String and @Nullable String are different types.
-A variable of type String can reference any string object.
+As far as JSpecify is concerned, @NonNull String and @Nullable String are different types.
+A variable of type @NonNull String can reference any String object.
 A variable of type @Nullable String can too, but it can also be null.
-This means that String is a subtype of @Nullable String, in the same way that Integer is a subtype of Number.
-One way to look at this is that a subtype narrows the range of possibilities.
+This means that @NonNull String is a subtype of @Nullable String, in the same way that Integer is a subtype of Number.
+One way to look at this is that a subtype narrows the range of possible values.
 A Number variable can be assigned from an Integer but it can also be assigned from a Long.
 Meanwhile an Integer variable can't be assigned from a Number (since that Number might be a Long or some other subtype).
-Likewise, a @Nullable String can be assigned from a String but a String can't be assigned from a @Nullable String (since that might be null).
+Likewise, a @Nullable String can be assigned from a @NonNull String but a @NonNull String can't be assigned from a @Nullable String (since that might be null).

 class Example {